GLOBAL MARKETS-Stocks, bond yields dip as U.S. data muddies Fed rates outlook

 Global asset performancehttp://tmsnrt.rs/2yaDPgn

-(Reporting by Herbert Lash, additional reporting by Danilo Masoni in Milan; Tom Westbrook in Singapore; Editing by John Stonestreet and Nick Zieminski)
+(Reporting by Herbert Lash, additional reporting by Danilo Masoni in Milan; Tom Westbrook in Singapore; Editing by John Stonestreet, Nick Zieminski and David Gregorio)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))